-Column 1 Column 2 Term Definition For an ecological assessment report - a consultant with tertiary qualifications environmental science, botany, ecology, zoology, or another related discipline, and demonstrated experience in undertaking flora and fauna surveys and environmental assessments.
+Column 1 Term Column 2 Definition Suitably qualified and experienced person For an ecological assessment report - a consultant with tertiary qualifications in environmental science, botany, ecology, zoology, or another related discipline, and with demonstrated experience in undertaking flora and fauna surveys and environmental assessments.
 For erosion and sediment control - a Certified Professional in Erosion and Sediment Control through the International Erosion Control Associations (IECA) or a certified practicing soil scientist (CPSS) or certified practitioner erosion and sediment control (CPESC), or an RPEQ (or equivalent) experienced and trained in soil science and erosion and sediment control.
 Waterway A waterway is: identified on the Biodiversity Overlay map set - Appendix F; or a watercourse as defined under the Water Act 2000.
-Wetland A wetland is: • identified on the Biodiversity Overlay map set - Appendix F; or areas of permanent or periodic/intermittent inundation, whether natural or artificial, with water that is static or flowing, fresh, brackish or salt, including areas of marine water, the depth of which at low tide does not exceed six metres.
+Wetland A wetland is: identified on the Biodiversity Overlay map set - Appendix F; or areas of permanent or periodic/intermittent inundation, whether natural or artificial, with water that is static or flowing, fresh, brackish or salt, including areas of marine water, the depth of which at low tide does not exceed six metres.